 We went to another restaurant nearby, Conch Republic Rocketts.
-On the menu, everything looked delicious.
-I couldn’t decide which to order easily.
-However, I had eaten a lot of sandwiches until then, so I decided to try a salad this time.
+Everything on the menu looked delicious.
+Because I had already eaten a lot of sandwiches until then, I decided to try a salad this time.
 And I got this (in the picture below).
-To my surprise, it was another sandwich!
-Now I understand that if the dish contains a lot of fresh vegetables, it is called salad in the U.S. Anyway, my “salad sandwich” was delicious!
+To my surprise, it was a sandwich, NOT a salad!
+(Now I understand that if the dish contains a lot of fresh vegetables, they call it a salad.)
+Anyway, my “salad sandwich” was delicious!
 I confirmed how much I loved American sandwiches regardless of the ingredients.

 After lunch, we went back to our exploration.
 We saw several historic sites related to the American Revolution and the Civil War.